seenigel/NND1/fall-2017/data/visualization/readme.md

 This is a free tool that lets you embed a sound clip inside text.
 The user then hears the audio when they click.
 (Think of it like a hyperlink for sound.)

+## To Wrap Up
+- Think about what type of information you have, and think what's the best way to show it.
+(Sometimes the best way is to just put it in the text of the story!)
+- You don't have to limit yourself to numbers.
+Remember that data is transcripts, data is photographs, data is locations.

 ## What's Next?

 So now you've got the basics on how to analyze and visualize information.
-But we still need to think about what's the best way to present your story
+But we still need to think about what's the best way to present your story.
+(Because mobile readers might not want to scroll through really long lists, and desktop users never want to pan sideways.)

+Next month you're going to learn to start thinking like a news designer.